LOUDO56/PyMacroRecord/TUTORIAL.md

 To change, simply click to the one you want to disable.

+### Compact macro file data
+Macro are wrote with JSON, and to make the file smaller, I compact everything.
+But, if do like writing your own lines, you can disable this option so you have a beautiful and readable file (but more bigger in size).
+To enable/disable go to `Options` -> `Settings` -> `Compact macro data`.

 ### Hotkeys

 To change your hotkeys to start, stop, start playback and stop playback, go to `Options` -> `Settings` -> `Hotkeys`.